 Identify Your Skillset

 If you’re already working in an online-heavy industry, taking the leap is slightly less daunting as you’ll essentially be taking those skills and offering them as an individual.
 My background is in marketing and PR, and having spent almost four years working for a digital marketing agency, I had the skills to then offer this service as a freelancer should I want to.
 Graphic design, web development, content creation, social media management and SEO are great routes to take if you want to become a digital nomad, so if you don’t already have skills in one of these areas then it might be worth researching courses and soaking up knowledge online.
 Virtual assistant roles are also popular for aspiring digital nomads, and are generally in high demand.
+Once you know your skillset, train in it, study it, gain qualifications.
+You can do this through note taking, practicing exams and get exam answers to see how you’ve done and so much more.
+This will give you confidence in your craft and will also help clients to trust in your abilities.

 Have a Back-Up